Free and exclusive discount codes for hundreds of tours and & travel services in Iceland 🇮🇸

 Crevice Imp – what a weird name

 His brother Giljagaur (Crevice Imp) had a penchant for stealing cream and milk from the cowshed.
 The dwarf-sized Stúfur (Itty Bitty) was the third to arrive.
 He had the thing for the burnt morsels of food that stuck to pots and pans.
-Not the best food available on Icelandic Christmas, but each to his one, I suppose.
+It is not the best food available on Icelandic Christmas, but each is his own, I suppose.

 Mean selfish thief.
 That is Pot Licker for you.